-Of particular concern is the increasing figures relating to meth/amphetamine use in Aboriginal and Torres Strait Islander communities throughout Australia.
-According to available data on self-reported use of illicit substances, meth/amphetamine is the third most common illicit substance used in Aboriginal and Torres Strait Islander communities, with 5 per cent indicating amphetamines/speed use in the 12 months prior to survey.
-Some of the adverse consequences stemming from drug use and dependency voiced from these communities include domestic violence, tensions from sourcing money for substance use, declining participation in community life, child neglect and sexual exploitation of young people.
+The increasing problems related to meth/amphetamine use in Aboriginal and Torres Strait Islander communities throughout Australia also needs to be highlighted, particularly the significant harms it causes when used with other drugs concurrently.
+According to available data on self-reported use of illicit substances, meth/amphetamine is the third most common illicit substance used in Aboriginal and Torres Strait Islander communities, with 5 per cent indicating amphetamines/speed use in the 12 months prior to survey.2 Some of the adverse consequences stemming from drug use and dependency voiced from these communities include domestic violence, tensions from sourcing money for substance use, declining participation in community life, child neglect and sexual exploitation of young people.